nterseleer/bgpartmod/readme.md

 ## License

+This software is currently **under embargo** until scientific publication (submission planned for summer 2025).
-This software will be released under the European Union Public Licence (EUPL) v1.2 following publication of the associated scientific manuscript (submission planned for summer 2025).
-Until publication, the software is under embargo.
+After publication, it will be released under the European Union Public Licence (EUPL).
 For any inquiry, please contact @nterseleer.

 ## Citation